 For each award year, the Secretary publishes in the Federal Register a notice announcing the FAFSA information that an institution and an applicant may be required to verify, as well as the acceptable documentation for verifying FAFSA information.
-The notice includes a chart which lists, for the 2023-2024 award year, the FAFSA information that an institution and an applicant and, if appropriate, the applicant's parent(s) or spouse may be required to verify under 34 CFR 668.56\.
+The notice includes a chart which lists, for the 2023-2024 award year, the FAFSA information that an institution and an applicant and, if appropriate, the applicant's parent(s) or spouse may be required to verify under 34 CFR 668.56.

 FAFSA information Acceptable documentation Income information for tax filers: a.
 Adjusted Gross Income (AGI) b.
 U.S. Income Tax Paid c.
 Untaxed Portions of IRA Distributions and Pensions d.
 IRA Deductions and Payments e.
 Tax Exempt Interest Income f.
-Education Credits (1) 2021 tax account information of the tax filer that the Secretary has identified as having been obtained from the Internal Revenue Service (IRS) through the IRS Data Retrieval Tool and that has not been changed after the information was obtained from the IRS; (2) A transcript1 obtained at no cost from the IRS or other relevant tax authority of a U.S. territory (Guam, American Samoa, the U.S. Virgin Islands) or commonwealth (Puerto Rico and the Northern Mariana Islands), or a foreign government, that lists 2021 tax account information of the tax filer; or (3) A copy of the income tax return1 and the applicable schedules1 that were filed with the IRS or other relevant tax authority of a U.S. territory, or a foreign government that lists 2021 tax account information of the tax filer.
+Education Credits (1) 2021 tax account information of the tax filer that the Secretary has identified as having been obtained from the Internal Revenue Service (IRS) through the IRS Data Retrieval Tool and that has not been changed after the information was obtained from the IRS; (2) A transcript 1 obtained at no cost from the IRS or other relevant tax authority of a U.S. territory (Guam, American Samoa, the U.S. Virgin Islands) or commonwealth (Puerto Rico and the Northern Mariana Islands), or a foreign government, that lists 2021 tax account information of the tax filer; or (3) A copy of the income tax return 1 and the applicable schedules 1 that were filed with the IRS or other relevant tax authority of a U.S. territory, or a foreign government that lists 2021 tax account information of the tax filer.
 Income information for tax filers with special circumstances: a.
 Adjusted Gross Income (AGI) b.
 U.S. Income Tax Paid c.
 Untaxed Portions of IRA Distributions and Pensions d.
 IRA Deductions and Payments e.
 Tax Exempt Interest Income f.
-Education Credits (1) For a student, or the parent(s) of a dependent student, who filed a 2021 joint income tax return and whose income is used in the calculation of the applicant's expected family contribution and who at the time the FAFSA was completed was separated, divorced, widowed, or married to someone other than the individual included on the 2021 joint income tax return- (a) A transcript obtained from the IRS or other relevant tax authority that lists 2021 tax account information of the tax filer(s); or (b) A copy of the income tax return and the applicable schedules that were filed with the IRS or other relevant tax authority that lists 2021 tax account information of the tax filer(s); and (c) A copy of IRS Form W-22 for each source of 2021 employment income received or an equivalent document.2
+Education Credits (a) A transcript obtained from the IRS or other relevant tax authority that lists 2021 tax account information of the income tax return. (a) A transcript obtained from the IRS or other relevant tax authority that lists 2021 tax account information of the tax filer(s); or (b) A copy of the income tax return- (a) A transcript obtained from the IRS or other relevant tax authority that lists 2021 tax account information of the tax filer(s); or (b) A copy of the income tax return and the applicable schedules that were filed with the IRS or other relevant tax authority that lists 2021 tax account information of the tax filer(s); and (c) A copy of IRS Form W-22 for each source of 2021 employment income received or an equivalent document.2